betteriot/betteriot-principles/README.md

 Example: Turning off a car's blackbox on the race track might lead to increased insurance fees.

-### 17. The vendor MUST make explicit for how long the connected product is expected to work.
+### 17. The vendor MUST make explicit the expected duration of the terms of service.

-Assessment: The vendor submits links to user documentation stating the expected service life of the connected product.
+Assessment: The vendor submits a link to the terms of service which have to include a "best before" expiration date.

 Example: TODO